 Philodendron Ring Of Fire Vs Caramel Marble

 The philodendron caramel marble has slightly wider leaves and a browner, more creamy variegation especially on the new leaves.

 Where To Buy

+It is also know as ring of fire plant.
 It has sometimes been called ‘Hendersons Pride’ commercially after Keith Henderson who is responsible for the hybrid.

 Philodendron Ring Of Fire Scientific Name

 It is a hybrid of the tortum and wendlandii philodendrons so has been called p. wendlandii x p. tortum.